qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single-Flux-Tunable-Transmon/README.md

 ## Experimental setup and context

-These files showcase various experiments that can be done on an single flux tunable transmon.
+These files showcase various experiments that can be done on a single flux tunable transmon.
 The readout pulses are sent through an IQ mixer and down-converted through an IQ mixer.
 Qubit addressing is being done with and IQ mixer.